 Salmon Fishing On The Isle of Skye

-The Isle of Skye's main Salmon river is the famous river Snizort, which flows from Loch Duagrich in the Struan hills to the estuary at the Skeabost hotel.
+The main Salmon river on the Isle of Skye is the famous river Snizort which flows from Loch Duagrich in the Struan hills, to the estuary of Loch Snizort at the Skeabost House Hotel.

-The Skeabost Hotel are the rivers owners and I work as the permanent Ghillie on the river.
+I work as the permanent full-time Ghillie on the Snizort for the current owners.

-The river Snizort is around 8 miles long and it has various points at which Salmon stop along the way as a spate recedes after heavy rainfall.
+The river Snizort is around 8 miles long and it has various points at which Salmon and Sea Trout stop along their way as a spate recedes after heavy rainfall.
 The Snizort is a typical Highland spate river and it is completely dependant on rainfall to create the right fishing conditions.